ZindiAfrica/AI-for-Equity-Challenges-Processing-Example/aider.CONVENTIONS.md

 - go_to_directory_<define>(): Open shell in project directory.
 This could be multiple go_to_directory functions for different components.
+- lint_<define>(): Lint code if needed.
+If there are multiple things that could be linted, there could be multiple lint functions.
 - all(): Run all steps in sequence
 - quit(): Exit script